asit-dhal/asit-dhal/README.md

 I know C++14/17, Qt, OpenGL, CMake, and Python.

 I was born and raised in Bhubaneswar, India.
 At this moment, I am based in Munich.
 I enjoy mountain biking and watching field hockey.
-I am looking for a job in Germany(Munich/Berlin), preferably in C++/Qt.
-I would like to work in any multi-language project(C++ being the main language).

 How to reach me: dhal.asitk@gmail.com